Find Affordable College Courses

 Kalamazoo, MI

-Western Michigan University did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #24 on the list.
-Located in the small city of Kalamazoo, WMU is a public college with a large student population.
+Western Michigan University landed the #24 spot in the 2023 rankings for the best value bachelor’s degree geological and earth sciences programs.
+Located in the city of Kalamazoo, WMU is a public college with a fairly large student population.

 WMU undergraduate students pay an average of $16,768 in tuition and fees each year.
 On average, geology graduates from WMU take out $24,945 in student loans while working on their Bachelor's Degree.

-Millersville University of Pennsylvania did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #25 on the list.
-Millersville is a medium-sized public school located in the suburb of Millersville.
+Millersville University of Pennsylvania landed the #25 spot in the 2023 rankings for the best value bachelor’s degree geological and earth sciences programs.
+Millersville is a medium-sized public school located in the large suburb of Millersville.

 Rest of the Top Best Value Geological & Earth Sciences Bachelor's Degree Schools